siddhpatil6/Kotlin-Executor/README.md

 https://www.youtube.com/watch?v=KapFKr1K8-U

-# Welcome to the Kotlin-Executor wiki!
+# Welcome to the Kotlin-Executor!

 * The Java ExecutorService is a construct that allows you to pass a task to be executed by a thread asynchronously.
 The executor service creates and maintains a reusable pool of threads for executing submitted tasks.
 The service also manages a queue, which is used when there are more tasks than the number of threads in the pool and there is a need to queue up tasks until there is a free thread available to execute the task.